United States rainfall climatology: Great Plains

-Gulf Coast and Atlantic Coast south of New England
+Gulf Coast and lower Atlantic Coast south of New England

 In general, northern and western portions of this region have a winter/spring maximum in precipitation with late summer/early fall being drier, while southern and eastern portions have a summer maximum and winter/early spring minimum in precipitation.

 Most locations on the East Coast from Boston northward show a slight winter maximum as winter storms drop heavy precipitation.
 South of Boston, convective storms are common in the hot summer months and seasonal rainfall shows a slight summer maximum (though not at all stations).
 As one moves from Virginia Beach southward, summer becomes the wettest season, as convective thunderstorms created in the hot and moist tropical air mass drop brief but intense precipitation.
 In winter these areas still sees precipitation as low pressure systems moving across the southern United States often tap moisture from the Gulf of Mexico and drop cold season precipitation from eastern Texas to the New York area.

 On the Florida peninsula, a strong monsoon becomes dominant, with dry winters and heavy summer rainfall.
 In winter the strong subtropical ridge creates the stable air over Florida with little convection and few fronts.
 Along the Gulf Coast, and the south Atlantic states, decaying tropical systems added to summers peak rainfall.